What can you blog about?

 It doesn’t have to wait until your release.
-You can provide regular updates on how things are going, but remember to think about the “why” and not the “how” to avoid repeating what you’re putting into your technical documentation or readme.
+You can provide regular updates on how things are going.
+But remember to think about the ‘why’ and not the ‘how’ to avoid repeating what you’re putting into your technical documentation.

 Tips and Tricks

 Have you been studying something in your spare time?
 Working on your professional development?
-You have a unique point of view, so get writing and share it.
+You have a unique point of view, so get writing and share it in a blog post.

 The best way to get started is to get started.

 - Open a google doc and start writing.

 - Keep it brief with lots of headings